Contact me at bala@balaramadurai.net.

 Technology Forecasting for Strategic Decision Making - MOOC on NPTEL

-Prof. Dmitry Kucharavy and I are happy to announce the launch of a new MOOC on NPTEL on Technology Forecasting for Strategic Decision Making.
 How to strengthen strategic decision-making with reliable technological forecasts?
 Numerous quantitative methods are available for predicting future demands and short-term changes.
 These methods, however, have limited application for such a question.
 The need is to combine the advantages of qualitative methods and explorative qualitative methods for long-range technological forecasting.
+A structured methodology can be applied for this purpose.
+In this course, you will learn a combination of the technique “Extrapolation with S-curves” and a network of problems using practical case studies.

 Continue reading